babilonczyk/bio-ai-software-engineering-roadmap/README.md

-# Bio AI Software Engineer Roadmap – Your path to innovation ✨
+# Bio AI Software Engineer Roadmap ✨

 Welcome to the Bio AI Software Engineer Roadmap - a no-fluff, hands-on guide for developers who want to build tools that matter in biology, AI, and biotech.